Arcadia-Science/2025-epistasis-dl-quantgen/README.md

-# Empirical scaling of deep models in epistasis prediction
+# Empirical scaling of deep learning models in epistasis prediction

 ## Purpose
 This repository contains all scripts needed to replicate the analyses in this **pub**, reporting results on the ability of a simple deep learning model to recover epistasis on a series of simulated benchmarks.